-Hands down, my favorite color for maternity session dresses, gowns and skirts is ivory.
+Hands down, my favorite color for mamas during maternity photography sessions is ivory.
 It looks great with every skin tone and hair color, and the neutral shade looks incredible no matter where we shoot your photos.

 Even if ivory isn’t your favorite, consider other earth tones or light colors.
 Navy, tan, cream, brown, light blue, light green, gray and black – all of these colors look great on everyone and usually photograph very well.
 They also tend to mix well, meaning if you’re in ivory and your husband wears jeans with a gray shirt, your looks complement each other and do not clash.

 This doesn’t mean that bold colors don’t work – they definitely can look incredible!
 In fact, I have bold colored gowns in my studio closet.
 If you decide to wear a bold color, ensure it doesn’t cause color cast (this is when the color reflects back on your skin or your husband’s if you’re standing close together) and that your hubby is in something neutral.
 You are the star of your maternity session, and we don’t want your husband’s shirt competing with your outfit.

 Here’s a quick example: when I was just getting started as a maternity and newborn photographer, I met up with the sweetest couple for a maternity photography session.
 I had given them some wardrobe direction – long length for mama, neutral shades if possible, mama is the star.